 Each story also draws the reader very quickly into the head of the narrator, whether that narrator is the chatty grandmother in “A Good Man in Hard to Find” or the morose wanna-be artist in “The Enduring Chill.”
 The stories are told from a third-person perspective, but we are very close to that person, seeing their thoughts and motivations and their outlook on those around them.
 Perhaps that is what I most enjoyed about these stories—getting into the head of another person, even if that person’s actions—or the results of their actions—are shockingly violent.

 Flannery “explained the prevalence of brutality in her stories by noting that violence ‘is strangely capable of returning my characters to reality and preparing them to accept their moment of grace'” (Encyclopedia Britannica).
 The Close Reads podcast hosts talk about this moment of grace, and when it appears in each story, and whether the characters recognize or accept it.
+Bishop Barron also brings up this “moment of grace” in every Flannery story.

 One of Flannery’s admirers was Thomas Merton, who became more of a fan with each new book of hers.
 Over the years I came to see how much the two had in common—a highly developed sense of comedy, deep faith, great intelligence.
 The aura of aloneness surrounding each of them was not an accident.
-It was their metier, in which they refined and deepend their very different talents in a short span of time.
+It was their metier, in which they refined and deepened their very different talents in a short span of time.
 They both died at the height of their powers. ~Robert Giroux, introduction, The Complete Stories

 More about Flannery O’Connor